-STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR ANNUAL MEETINGS

-Stockholder proposals that are intended to be presented, and stockholder recommendations of nominees for directors to be elected, at our 2008 Annual Meeting of Stockholders must be received at our offices, 73 Kercheval Avenue, Grosse Pointe Farms, Michigan 48236, no later than December 21, 2007, to be considered for inclusion in our proxy statement and proxy card relating to that meeting.
-Stockholder proposals which are not to be included in our proxy statement for the 2008 Annual Meeting must be submitted in accordance with our bylaws, which set forth the information that must be received no later than February 12, 2008.
+STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR ANNUAL MEETINGS meeting.
+Stockholder proposals which are not to be included in our proxy statement for the 2009 Annual Meeting and stockholder nominations of persons for election to the board of directors must be submitted in accordance with our bylaws, which set forth the information that must be received no later than February 11, 2009.
 All proposals should be directed to the Secretary, and should be sent certified mail, return receipt requested in order to avoid confusion regarding dates of receipt.
-If the date for the 2008 Annual Meeting is significantly different than the first anniversary of the 2007 Annual Meeting, our bylaws and SEC rules provide for an adjustment to the notice periods described above.
-We expect the persons named as proxies for the 2008 Annual Meeting to use their discretionary voting authority, to the extent permitted by law, with respect to any proposal presented at the meeting by a stockholder who does not provide us with written notice of such proposal complying with the applicable requirements.
+We expect the persons named as proxies for the 2009 Annual Meeting to use their discretionary voting authority, to the extent permitted by law, with respect to any proposal or nomination presented at the meeting by a stockholder.